 - 8.1 Samples may be collected in clean glass or plastic bottles. - 8.2 Analyze samples as soon as possible.
-If immediate analysis is not possible, store at 4° C or cooler and analyze within 48 hours. - 8.3 If longer storage is required (up to 14 days), adjust sample pH to less than 2 with sulfuric acid (about 2 mL per liter).
+If immediate analysis is not possible, store at $\leq 6^{\circ}$ C. Samples to be used for measurement of nitrate only must not be preserved with acid and must be and analyzed within 48 hours of collection. - 8.3 If longer storage is required (up to 28 days), adjust sample pH to less than 2 with sulfuric acid (about 2 mL per liter).
 Sample refrigeration is still required.
-If sample is acid preserved, results will be in the form of total nitrate and nitrite.
+If sample is acid preserved, results must be reported as nitrate-nitrite, also known as total nitrate.